 Financial market infrastructures (FMIs) provide channels through which payments, securities, derivatives or other financial transactions are cleared, settled or recorded.
 Well-functioning and efficient FMIs play a critical role in promoting financial stability and economic growth.
-FMIs can strengthen the markets they serve; if not managed properly, they can pose significant risks to the financial system and be a potential conduit or source of contagion.
-A stable financial system therefore depends on careful management and mitigation of key risks in the FMIs.
+FMIs can strengthen the markets they serve; however, if not managed properly, they can pose significant risks to the financial system and be a potential conduit or source of contagion.
+A stable financial system therefore depends on careful management and mitigation of the key risks for FMIs.

 The banking system comprises the majority of lending to the non-financial private sector in New Zealand.
 Direct capital market funding (issuance of corporate bonds) and non-bank lending institutions (NBLIs) together account for only 6 percent of non-financial private sector borrowing.

-Non-bank lending institutions (NBLIs) include non-bank deposit-taking institutions (NBDTs) and non-deposit-taking finance companies.
-The Reserve Bank of New Zealand regulates NBDTs, but does not regulate or supervise non-deposit-taking finance companies.
-NBLIs account for just over 3 percent of intermediated credit, mainly focusing on the business and consumer sectors (figure 8).
+Non-bank lending institutions (NBLIs) include non-bank deposit taking institutions (NBDTs) and non-deposit taking finance companies.
+The Reserve Bank of New Zealand regulates NBDTs, but does not regulate or supervise non-deposit taking finance companies.
+NBLIs account for just under 3 percent of intermediated credit, mainly focusing on the business and consumer sectors (figure 8).